 8. Monitor blood pressure regularly

 Monitoring your blood pressure is essential to effectively controlling high blood pressure.
-Check your blood pressure 2-3 times a week, at regular times.
-Do not check immediately after waking up, eating, or exercising to get an accurate reading.
+Check your blood pressure 2-3 times a week, at certain times.
+Do not check immediately after waking up, after meals or exercise to get an accurate reading.

 By practicing good habits, you can effectively control your blood pressure and maintain your overall health during the colder months.
-However, if your blood pressure readings are still high despite making lifestyle changes, consult your doctor for further advice.
+However, if you have made lifestyle changes and your blood pressure readings are still high, consult your doctor for further advice.

 Maintaining morning habits helps control blood pressure well.